Distribution

 Photo quality: 8-12 high-resolution photos of the room category, with at least one showing scale.

-Reviews surfaced: real guest reviews (TrustYou widget, Tripadvisor pull, native review feed) on the booking page lift conversion 5-12%.
+Reviews surfaced: real guest reviews (TrustYou widget, Tripadvisor pull, native review feed) help guests validate the property without leaving the booking flow.

 Friction-free checkout: guest checkout (no account creation), few mandatory fields, prominent payment options including digital wallets (Apple Pay, Google Pay).